zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

           2. Add the element (name or name/IP pair) to the *Delegation ID NS* set.
              1. Do not create duplicates in the set.
-             2. Elements just consiting of a name is not added if there already is a name/IP pair with the same name.
+             2. Elements just consisting of a name is not added if there already is a name/IP pair with the same name.
              3. A name/IP pair will overwrite an element consisting just of the same name.
        2. If name in the element (name or name/IP pair) is [Out-Of-Domain] then add the element (name or name/IP pair) to the *Delegation OOD NS* set.
           1. Do not create duplicates in the set.
-          2. Elements just consiting of a name is not added if there already is a name/IP pair with the same name.
+          2. Elements just consisting of a name is not added if there already is a name/IP pair with the same name.
           3. A name/IP pair will overwrite an element consisting just of the same name.